-9.5 Pollution can be in many forms and may include emissions to land, air or water including noise, light, vibration, smell, smoke and fumes, soot, ash, dust or grit which has a damaging effect on the environment and the public's enjoyment, health or amenity.
-The planning system has an important role to play in protecting the environment, biodiversity, local residents, businesses and the public in general from all forms of development that could give rise to pollution.
+Pollution may include emissions to land, air or water including noise, light, vibration, smell, smoke and fumes, soot, ash, dust or grit which has a damaging effect on the environment and the public's enjoyment, health or amenity.

-9.7 While in many cases pollution control regimes are governed by legislation outside of the planning process, the NPPF emphasises that planning policies and decisions should contribute to and enhance the natural environment which includes consideration for pollution, land instability and contamination.
+While in many cases pollution control regimes are governed by legislation outside of the planning process, the NPPF emphasises that planning policies and decisions should contribute to and enhance the natural environment which includes consideration for pollution, land instability and contamination.

-9.8 As part of this role, both existing and new development, including changes of use, should be protected from unacceptable levels of pollution or instability as required by this preferred policy.
-Measures to protect and enhance water quality are provided in Preferred Policy Option 15 (Flood Risk and Water Resources).
+As part of this role, both existing and new development, including changes of use, should be protected from unacceptable levels of pollution or instability as required by Policy xxx.
+Measures to protect and enhance water quality are provided by Policy xxx.